-The folk at Woman's Day tweaked the idea, but here's the original tutorial:
+The folk at Woman's Day tweaked my idea a lot, but here's the original (which I have to admit a like a lot more) and tutorial:

 I haven't refabbed a book in ages ... but on Friday a friend shared a link to this designer "book shaped flower pot" and wondered if she could make it herself.
 I said... um, yes!
 Then I scoured my office for materials and here's how it went :)

 I obviously wanted to make this entirely upcycled.
 This meant a book otherwise destined for a landfill.
 And an internal container that is somehow "post consumer".
 I quickly found the dated reference book on the "donate" pile in our office lunch room.
 Then I had to find a container of some sort that was either the width of the book or narrower.
 I almost gave up, then I found the rigid plastic rectangle you see pictured.
 It looks like technology packaging - I'm not sure, I found it at work (yes, I have a day job).
 So, here's what you need: